 The template aims to provide assistance and clarity to registered participants, particularly generators, to develop performance standards compliance programs, that include monitoring procedures that they consider to be consistent with good electricity industry practice.
-It is also intended to assist the Australian Energy Regulator (AER) with the enforcement and monitoring of the generators' compliance with the technical requirements under the Rules.
+It is also intended to assist the Australian Energy Regulator (AER) with the enforcement and monitoring of the generators' compliance with the technical requirements under the NER.
 Effective compliance with performance standards contributes to the delivery of reliable and secure electricity to customers in the National Electricity Market.

-In this Draft Report, the Panel proposes to amend the template to improve its clarity and to reflect changes in generation technology, new monitoring technologies and changes in plant operational modes.
-The Panel's draft recommendations are as follows:
+This Final Report details the amendments the Panel has made to template to improve its clarity and to reflect changes in generation technology, new monitoring technologies and changes in plant operational modes.

+The Panel's final recommendations for the template are as follows:

-- review the introductory text for ongoing relevance and update, as appropriate; - include a general overview of the compliance framework; - clarify that the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established; - include information on continuous plant monitoring; - include general information on dry stored generators; - make provision in the table in the template for large scale solar generation; and - make provision in the table in the template for testing to be carried out following a 'plant change'.
+- update the introductory text; - include a general overview of the compliance framework; - clarify that the testing and monitoring requirements for older generators as specified in their connection agreements, in some cases, may be based on the need to maintain compliance with older versions of the NER or National Electricity Code that applied at the time when such connection agreements were established; - include information on continuous plant monitoring; - include general information on dry stored generators; - make provision in Table 1 of the template for large scale solar generation; and - make provision in Table 1 of the template for testing to be carried out following a 'plant change'.

-The Panel's draft recommendations, outlined above, have the potential to contribute to improvements in the efficiency with which compliance obligations are carried out by generators and the AER.
+The Panel's final recommendations, as outlined above, have the potential to contribute to improvements in the efficiency with which compliance obligations are carried out by generators and the AER.
 This, in turn, has the potential to provide confidence to customers that generators are contributing to the delivery of a secure and reliable power system.